-- The award is given on the basis of excellence in research in fields of the life sciences normally supported by HFSP, as defined by its mission to support research into the “complex mechanisms of living organisms”.
+The award is for scientific excellence of a clearly defined discovery or series of discoveries in basic life sciences research, in accord with HFSPO’s mission to support basic research into the “complex mechanisms of living organisms”.
 Areas have traditionally ranged from molecular and cellular approaches to biological functions to systems neuroscience including cognitive functions.
 However, all levels of complexity involving mechanisms of biological phenomena or the interactions between organisms will be considered.

-- While nominations for one scientist may be counter-signed and submitted by several parties, there is no advantage to submitting several nominations for the same person.
+Coordinated multiple nominations for a candidate(s) will be considered as a single nomination.
+While nominations for a scientist may be submitted by several different parties, there is no advantage to submitting several nominations for the same person.
 Multiple nominations will be merged for the purpose of the review.

-- Members of the HFSP Board of Trustees and Council of Scientists are not eligible for nomination and may not nominate candidates in order to avoid a perception of conflict of interest.
+Members of the HFSPO Board of Trustees and Council of Scientists are not eligible for nomination and may not nominate candidates in order to avoid a perception of conflict of interest.
 The current members may be consulted here: Board of Trustees; Council of Scientists.

 2015 James Collins from Boston University, USA for his innovative work on synthetic gene networks and programmable cells.